GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. _subplot_set-A:

 **-A**\ *fixedlabel*
     Overrides the automatic labeling with the given string.
+No modifiers are allowed.

 .. _subplot_set-C: